AO-StreetArt/CLyman/docs/pages/advanced_walkthrough.rst

    vault write pki/roles/pki-role allowed_domains=local allow_subdomains=true max_ttl=72h

-Crazy Ivan Setup
+Clyman Setup
 ----------------

-Before starting Crazy Ivan, we'll want to populate some configuration values.
+Before starting Clyman, we'll want to populate some configuration values.

 Non-secure configuration options can be set in Consul.
 Most of the defaults will work for us here, so we'll just go ahead and enable authentication in Crazy Ivan HTTPS requests: